 You have many kinds of memory and you learn things in many ways.
 The process of learning is, in fact, so complex, that I don’t want to take it on in this article.
 Stated simply, when you learn your brain makes connections between nerves – pathways from one piece of information to another.
 Think of it as driving your car to the grocery store.
 The pathway to the store is memorized in the brain so you can get there, almost automatically because you have traveled the pathway so frequently.

-But what happens when the road you aways travel on the way to the store is closed.
+But what happens when the road you always travel on the way to the store is closed.
 If you have traveled alternate routes before, you know ways to get around the closure and you will likely be able to quickly and flawlessly navigate a new route.
 But what if you were in a strange town and you had to find your way around streets you never traveled before.
 It would take you a lot longer and you may end up getting lost.
 In fact, you might actually never make it to your destination before the store closes.

 Finding new routes

-When your normal road of travel is closed, you wonder around until you find a new road.
+When your normal road of travel is closed, you wander around until you find a new road.
 Now, for all future trips to the store you have two, maybe even three ways to get there.
 If the first road is closed, or even congested, you can quickly and flawlessly take an alternate route.

 Roadways in the brain

 Think of practicing some skills over and over again as the equivalent of traveling the same road over and over again to the grocery store.
 So long as the road is open and passable, no worries.
 So long as the cognitive or muscle memory skill you are performing works, no worries.
 But what about when it doesn’t work.
 What are you to do then?
-Wonder aimlessly, trying new ways to doing your task on the fly?
+Wander aimlessly, trying new ways to doing your task on the fly?
 The better solution might be to have alternate ways to accomplishing the task (i.e., alternate roadways) already memorized.
 Just in case.

 Building the roads